-Uruguay also falls among top safe destinations in the world, and a visit down here promises an insanely laidback atmosphere, and chilled out experience.
+Uruguay also falls among the top safest Central American countries and the world.
+A visit down here promises an insanely laidback atmosphere and chilled-out experience.

 Even though Uruguay is one of the smallest South American countries, it sure does offer a wealth of activities and experiences for travelers to enjoy during their visit!
 From long stretches of pristine beaches to a healthy diversity of marine life and relaxing hot springs – Uruguay is an excellent (and safe) place to visit for your next holiday!

 - Indulge in the relaxing hot springs in Salto and Paysandú.

 - Visit one of the many exquisite vineyards and wine-tasting experiences in Uruguay – be sure to taste their local red wine, Tannat.

 - Explore the area around Punta del Diablo, which boasts a fortress, campsites, and unspoiled beaches.

 - Visit one of the local markets and try out the local cuisine.
 I would definitely recommend Mercardo del Puerto for its wide variety of options and its epic vibe.